mwegrzyn2311/FluffyBird/readme.md

 #### Technicals

-- Bots are implemented using fuzzy logic.
-Bots' source codes can be found under resources/fcl
+- Bots are implemented using fuzzy logic with help of jFuzzyLogic library
-- Game is written in Java and UI is made using Swing
+- Game is written in Java and UI is made with Swing
-- Under directory 'runnable' there is a .jar file that you can run with command
+- Under directory 'runnable' there is a .jar file launching the game that you can run with a command:
 ```
 java -jar FluffyBird.jar
 ```